g7sim/cmsimple-XH-CL/README.md

-# cmsimple-XHCL-1.7.1
+# cmsimple-XHCL-1.7.2

-* This is a clean modified  Fork of Cmsimple XH 1.7.1 with clean urls and a http - security filter.
+* This is a clean modified  Fork of Cmsimple XH 1.7.2 with clean urls and a http - security filter.

-* This is first the beta 1
+* This is first the beta 1  - Bug : the lost password recovery has no function

 * It needs php 5.4+ (not php 5.3 !)  and is tested with php 7.4